polywrap/wrap-integrations/system/datetime-plugin/README.md

 # Datetime
-It is a simple library that allows fetching current unix timestamp from the host.
+It is a simple library that allows fetching the current unix timestamp from the host.

 ## Usage

-- **If you are a Wrap Developer** - then you just need to import the datetime plugin with its registered uri and call the methods it provide like you'd normally with any imported wrappers.
+- **If you are a Wrapper Developer** - You just need to import the Datetime plugin with its registered uri and call the methods it provides like you would with any other imported wrapper.

   - Schema
     ```graphql